dshijakovskiTDL/beyond-basics/README.md

 &nbsp;

-> **Important**: If the list of banknotes contains a banknote that isn't supported - the entire list is considered invalid and an `error` should be returned.
+> **Important**: If the list of banknotes provided by the user, contains a banknote that isn't supported - the entire list is considered invalid and an `error` should be returned.

 ```json
 {